|Frequently Asked Questions:

 Flower Hill Central hopes that the residents of Flower Hill will enjoy spending time at the pond.
-Please keep in mind that there is: No swimming No boating No attempting to walk or ice skate on the ice surface Also, if you choose to fish in the pond, please just catch and release the fish back into the water.
-Please do not eat fish caught in the pond.
+Please keep in mind that there is: no swimming, no boating, and no attempting to walk or ice skate on the ice surface.
+Also, if you choose to fish in the pond, please catch and release the fish back into the water.
+Do not eat fish caught in the pond.
 No ice is safe to walk or ice skate on.
 The ice may look solid enough to hold your weight, but it is not.
-Parents, please speak to your children about the dangers of any pond / ice covered water area.
+Parents, please speak to your children about the dangers of any pond / ice covered water areas.

-Jessica’s Pond is not just a place to take a nice walk around a pretty pond.
-It is a stormwater management facility required by the State of Maryland Department of Environmental Protection and Montgomery County DEP.
+Jessica’s Pond is not just a place to take a nice walk.
+It is a stormwater management facility that is required by the State of Maryland Department of Environmental Protection and Montgomery County DEP.
 This facility consists of a wet pond, sand filters, infiltration trenches, oil grit separators and underground storage structures that are vital components to protecting our streams and our safety.
-To better understand how Jessica’s Pond serves our community, you need to understand stormwater management.
-The following is taken from the Maryland DEP’s website:
+In order to provide you with a better understanding of how Jessica’s Pond serves stormwater facility, please read the following information that was taken from the Maryland DEP’s website:

 Why Stormwater Matters: Impacts of Runoff on Maryland's Watersheds Urban development has a profound influence on the quality of Maryland’s waters.
 To start, development dramatically alters the local hydrologic cycle (see below).
 The hydrology of a site changes during the initial clearing and grading that occur during construction.
 Trees, meadow grasses, and agricultural crops that intercept and absorb rainfall are removed and natural depressions that temporarily pond water are graded to a uniform slope.
 Cleared and graded sites erode, are often severely compacted, and can no longer prevent rainfall from being rapidly converted into stormwater runoff.
 The situation worsens after construction.
 Roof tops, roads, parking lots, driveways and other impervious surfaces no longer allow rainfall to soak into the ground.
 Consequently, most rainfall is converted directly to runoff.
 The increase in stormwater can be too much for the existing natural drainage system to handle.
 As a result, the natural drainage system is often altered to rapidly collect runoff and quickly convey it away (using curb and gutter, enclosed storm sewers, and lined channels).
 The stormwater runoff is subsequently discharged to downstream waters such as streams, reservoirs, lakes or estuaries.